alekseytivonchik/ansible-openresty/README.md

-# Ansible playbook
-### Install OpenResty from repo on Debian/Ubuntu servers, add requared modules.
+# Install OpenResty from repo on Debian/Ubuntu servers, add custom modules.

 ## How to
 Recommends